armory/docs/content/en/docs/installation/armory-operator/op-config-kustomize.md

 ### Verify resources

-Read each file linked to in the `resources` section to make sure that the Kubernetes resource as configured will work with your environment.
+Read each file linked to in the `resources` section to make sure that the Kubernetes resource as configured works with your environment.

 ### Verify patches